intellectmind/Cobblemon-Ranked/README.md

 # 📊 CobblemonRanked Ranked System Documentation

-💡 *This plugin only needs to be installed on the server — no client-side installation required.*
+💡 *This mod currently only needs to be installed on the server side.*

 ---